 She succumbed at the age of 72, in Pomfret, CT, on Dec.
 12, 1924.
 Interment was with her husband in the Ream family plot in Woodlawn Cemetery in the Bronx.

 During Norman's tenure on the U.S. Steel board of directors, the company built a fleet of longer and wider ore-hauling vessels to operate on the Great Lakes.
-One of them, built by Chicago Ship Building Company, was dedicated in Norman's honor and in his name -- SS Norman B. Ream -- and operated by Pittsburgh Steamship Division of the corporation.
+One of them, fabricated by Chicago Ship Building Company, was dedicated in Norman's honor and in his name -- SS Norman B. Ream -- and operated by U.S. Steel's Pittsburgh Steamship Division.
 The vessel was 587 feet in length with a beam of 58 feet, draft of 28 feet and gross tonnage of 7,053 feet, and its official registry number was US 203543.
 The Ream was used for decades with its homeport in Duluth, WI and plied its trade in ports in Buffalo, Port Huron, Detroit and Sault St. Marie.
 After disuse for five years, it was sold in 1965 to Kinsman Transit Company.
 In the 1960s it operated under the name Kinsman Enterprise and after a subsequent sale to Seaway Terminal Company was renamed Hull No. 1.
 The vessel was sold for scrap in 1989 in Turkey.
 The Ream is cited in Al Miller's 1999 book Tin Stackers: The History of the Pittsburgh Steamship Company, published by Wayne State University Press.

 ~ Daughter Marion Buckingham (Ream) Stephens Vonsiatsky ~